The Great Dictator: Origins and development

+Principal photography

-Chaplin prepared the story throughout 1938 and 1939, and began filming in September 1939, six days after the beginning of World War II.
+Chaplin began filming The Great Dictator in September 1939, six days after the beginning of World War II.
 He finished filming almost six months later.
 The 2002 TV documentary on the making of the film, The Tramp and the Dictator, presented newly discovered footage of the film production (shot by Chaplin's elder half-brother Sydney) that showed Chaplin's initial attempts at the film's ending, filmed before the fall of France.

 According to The Tramp and the Dictator, Chaplin arranged to send the film to Hitler, and an eyewitness confirmed he saw it.
 Hitler's architect and friend Albert Speer denied that the leader had ever seen it.
 Hitler's response to the film is not recorded, but another account tells that he viewed the film twice.

 Some of the signs in the shop windows of the ghetto in the film are written in Esperanto, a language that Hitler condemned as an anti-nationalist Jewish plot to destroy German culture because it was an international language whose founder was a Polish Jew.